Amarula: Elephant-associated marketing

 African bush elephants enjoy eating the fruit of the marula tree.
 Because of the marula tree's association with elephants, the distiller has made them its symbol and supports elephant conservation efforts, co-funding the Amarula Elephant Research Programme at the University of Natal, Durban.
 For marketing efforts, it produces elephant-themed collectible items.

 The brand supports elephant research to protect elephants and conserve the population.
 In 2002, the Amarula Elephant Research Program (AERP) was launched under the direction of Rob Slotow, a professor at the University of KwaZulu-Natal in Durban, South Africa.
 This primarily researches the way of life, the range of movement and the behavior of the African elephant with the aim of protecting the habitat of the elephants and securing their future in the wild.

+In 2025, the brand made an Urban art project called "Elephant Heart" to support Elephant Sanctuary Brazil.
+A sculpture made out of disco ball circled several places of São Paulo until reaching Beco do Batman, where it would stay at ZIV Galery.